reritom/Flask-Microservice-Tutorial/README.md

 ## Inventory Management App (InvSys):

-Start by creating a new directory in our application directory, we will call it ‘invsys’, short for inventory system. ‘cd’ into this directory, because all development in this section will be done in invsys.
+Start by creating a new directory in our project directory, we will call it `invsys`, short for inventory system. `cd` into this directory, because all development in this section will be done in `invsys`.
 You should create a new python environment for this component so it can be self contained with its own dependencies tracked.

 This application is a Flask app which exposes an API for creating the resources (car, truck, lorry) and creating allocations for the instances.

-So we create a file called application.py which we will use to create a function that will create our application.
+So we create a file called `application.py` which we will use to create a function that will create our application.
 Why a function to create the app instead of just instantiating the app at module level?
 Well if we want a dynamic configuration, such as to create a test app or a production app, then it is helpful to be able to pass parameters or configs while creating the app.
 If we define the app at module level, without a function to create it, it is harder to handle dynamic configurations.

 A dummy flask app could look like the following:
 ```python